What is Fluorosis?

 - Make sure kids know to spit, not swallow, excess toothpaste.

-2. Make sure your child drinks water with fluoride
+2. Make sure your child drinks water with fluoride.

 - To check if your local water is fluoridated, see the CDCâs My Waterâs Fluoride and Private Well Water & Fluoride websites.